carneiroDotDev/google-mobile-web-challenge-quizzes/indexedDB/quiz4_6/readme.md

 //           not start and therefore the server did not have the actual copy of
 //           my current work status.
 //
+// Warning -  I had been struggling with lesson 4-6, then realized Chrome canary
+//            Version 64.0.3269.0 (Official Build) canary (64-bit) was not behaving
+//            as expected.
+It was throwing errors that doesn't make sense from my code.
+//            Also it didn't update on reload.
+//            Just switched to google Chrome Version 62.0.3202.94 (Official Build)
+//            (64-bit).
+It works fine on the version
+//

 import PostsView from './views/Posts';
 import ToastsView from './views/Toasts';